 1. Your Cat May Eat Plastic Because It Has Pica

 Pica is a condition found among many animals and people that involves a compulsive need to eat non-food items.
 Cats with pica may do it for various underlying reasons such as:

 Your veterinarian can perform tests to help you determine what is causing the pica.
 If it's a medical issue, they will work to treat the disease, whereas if they determine it's behavioral, such as OCD, they may prescribe medication such as fluoxetine and clomipramine.
 Pica also appears to have a genetic component with some breeds being more likely to have it, such as Siamese, Burmese, Oriental, and Tonkinese cats.

-2. Boredom and Stress
+2. Some Cats Eat Plastic Due to Boredom and Stress

 Cats may gravitate towards playing with, chewing, and eating plastic bags because they don't have enough mental and physical enrichment in their lives.
 Cats that are anxious may also do this because the activity makes them feel calmer.
 They may just be using plastic bag or other plastic items because people tend to have a lot of plastic items around the house.
 If you've taken your cat for a medical check-up and the veterinarian determines there are no medical or serious behavior concerns, try increasing your cat's opportunities for stimulation.
 This can include foraging toys, cat grass, installing cat trees and perches, and playing more with your cat with interactive toys.
 You should also be extra vigilant about removing any access your cat has to plastic items.